Blue Ridge Energy offers tips to stay ahead of high heating costs

 While January has been warmer than normal, forecasts indicate that northwest North Carolina will experience below average temperatures during the coming weeks.
 Cold temperatures can wreak havoc on your home’s ability to stay warm, causing stress to heating systems and leading to higher energy costs.

 Members received money back on November and December bills in the form of bill credits primarily because wholesale power cost was lower than projected.
-While Blue Ridge Energy was pleased to be able to pass along this $7.4 million in savings to members, the refunds were completed with the December billing cycle.
+While Blue Ridge Energy passed along this $7.4 million in savings to members, the refunds were completed with the December billing cycle.
 Blue Ridge Energy always strives to help members stay ahead of high heating costs and keep bills as low as possible so the cooperative is recommending the following tips to help:

 1. Lower your thermostat: Keeping thermostats set to the lowest comfortable setting can make a positive impact on winter bills.
 When temperatures drop, heating systems work overtime to heat your home.
 Lowering thermostats can decrease the work load for your heating system.